MicrosoftDocs/powerquery-docs/powerquery-docs/query-plan.md

 >[!NOTE]
 >Note that the operators might not exactly match the functions used in the query's script.

-## 4. Review non-folded nodes and consider actions to improve
+### Review non-folded nodes and consider actions to take and make your transform fold

 You've been able to determine which nodes couldn't be folded and would be evaluated locally.
 This case only has the Table.LastN node, but in other scenarios it could have many more.